readium/lcp-specs/releases/lcp/latest.md

   <dd>A logical document entity consisting of a set of interrelated resources, packaged in an EPUB Container.</dd>

   <dt>Publication Resource (or Resource)</dt>
-  <dd>A resource that contains content or instructions that contribute to the logic and rendering of the EPUB Publication. </dd>
+  <dd>A resource which contains content or instructions that contribute to the logic and rendering of the EPUB Publication. </dd>

   <dt>Package Document</dt>
   <dd>A Publication Resource carrying meta information about the EPUB Publication, provides a manifest of resources and defines the default reading order.</dd>